-The disputed domain name consists of the Complainant's whole trademark (Schneider Electric), written in a misspelled way, with a hyphen in the middle.
-Neither the hyphen, nor the omission of the letter "r" in the disputed domain name are sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
-This is a clear case of typosquatting.
+The disputed domain name consists of the Complainant's whole trademark (PEPSICO), followed by a hyphen and the geographic designation "us".
+Neither the hyphen, nor the geographic designation added to the disputed domain name is sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
+Actually, the geographic designation adds to the confusion, as the headquarters of the Complainant are situated in the US.